nwtaf/IdleRQ/README.md

 # IdleRQ
-Idle RQ protocol implementation using Sockets Library to send a JPG image from a primary host to secondary host.
+Idle RQ protocol implementation using sockets library to send a .jpg from a primary host to secondary host.

-Developed with MW and KF for Network Communications 471
+Developed with MW and KF for Network Comms